 Safety of operations is always of paramount concern to NIA.
 Many safety systems are in place to ensure that air traffic procedures have built-in redundancy and are repeatable and predictable.
 A national programme to remove some ground-based navigational beacons has had a direct impact on NIA flight procedures and reduced the options available.
-We intend to future-proof operational flight procedures by implementing RNAV (GNSS) approach procedures.
+We intend to future-proof operational flight procedures and re-introduce a higher level of redundancy of procedures by implementing RNAV (GNSS) approach procedures.
 The STARs will provide a greater level of predictability in routing and will reduce the amount of ATC and/or aircrew input required to fly the procedures.
 Any reduction in workload, especially during busy traffic periods, is beneficial in allowing controllers to maintain a safe and expeditious flow of air traffic.